ygoex/appointments-app/README.md

       }
     };
     ```
+    Appointments are ordered using Angular's filter [orderBy](https://docs.angularjs.org/api/ng/filter/orderBy).

   * myDirective (view)

+    Angular's filter orderBy is included in the module with the appointments view.
+This module is defined with myDirective.

 ###Automation and optimisation
 In order to automate the process and optimize the project some Grunt plugins are used.